 You've likely heard about the basics of said budget, which former US Labor Secretary Robert Reich described as 'reeking of Social Darwinism.'
 Here's his take:

 It reduces the top individual and corporate tax rates to 25 percent.
-This would give the wealthiest Americans an average tax cut of at least $150,000 a year.Those cuts are made in the name of balancing the budget, but defense spending is largely untouched.
+This would give the wealthiest Americans an average tax cut of at least $150,000 a year.The money would come out of programs for the elderly, lower-middle families, and the poor.
+Seniors would get subsidies to buy private health insurance or Medicare – but the subsidies would be capped.
+So as medical costs increased, seniors would fall further and further behind.Those cuts are made in the name of balancing the budget, but defense spending is largely untouched.
 And guess what else sticks around?
 Billions of dollars in federal subsidies for oil companies.
 Here's Daniel J. Weiss:

 Other cuts would come out of food stamps, Pell grants to offset the college tuition of kids from poor families, and scores of other programs that now help middle-income and the poor.